From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: Case Study: Data Collection Schedule

-This section presents a case study focused on data collection scheduling.
-The objective is to demonstrate how ICL effectively manages data collection scheduling and is vulnerable to jailbreaking attacks.
-An ICL-based Data Collection Scheduling (ICLDC) framework for UASNETs is proposed in \cite{emami2025llm}.
-The proposed ICLDC leverages ICL to optimize the UAV's emergency data collection schedules.
-Specifically, the UAV gathers sensory information, such as queue lengths and channel conditions, from ground sensors and transmits this data to an edge-hosted LLM.
-The LLM is initialized with a structured system prompt that outlines its operational role, constraints, and ethical safeguards, ensuring compliance with safety and security requirements.
-Upon receiving the environmental data, the LLM generates a detailed task description in natural language, encompassing the mission objective, input parameters, operational rules, illustrative examples, expected outputs, and a feedback mechanism.
-Based on this context, the LLM infers an optimal data collection schedule, which the UAV subsequently executes.
-Performance metrics and updated environmental states are continuously monitored and incorporated as feedback into the evolving task description.
-This feedback is utilized in subsequent decision cycles, enabling the system to adapt dynamically and improve scheduling efficacy over time.
-Moreover, the paper examines the system’s vulnerability to adversarial manipulation, specifically, jailbreaking attacks, where the task description is maliciously altered to degrade scheduling performance and increase network cost.
-This highlights the critical need for robust safeguards when deploying LLM-enabled control schemes in mission-critical applications.
+Moreover, the paper examines the system’s vulnerability to adversarial manipulation, specifically jailbreaking attacks, where the task description is maliciously altered to degrade scheduling performance and increase network cost.
+This highlights the critical need for robust safeguards when deploying LLM-assisted control schemes in mission-critical applications.
 Fig. \ref{fig:sub1} illustrates the performance of the proposed ICLDC under attack in comparison to the normal scenario.
 The results clearly show that the attack substantially degrades performance, resulting in higher costs.
 The attacker employs context-based manipulation to alter the task description within the LLM’s prompt.
 This deliberate interference misleads the LLM, prompting it to choose suboptimal or potentially harmful actions, which in turn disrupts the overall system behavior.
 Fig. \ref{fig:sub2} illustrates the performance of ICLDC compared to the under-attack baseline as the number $N$ of ground sensors increases.
 In general, a larger number of sensors leads to higher costs due to an increased likelihood of buffer overflow.
 Notably, ICLDC consistently achieves the lowest cost, demonstrating its effectiveness in managing network dynamics.
+Fig. \ref{fig:sub3} shows a visualization of the LLM (GPT-4o-mini) inference latency measurements along a circular trajectory.
+The latency values at each point along the trajectory are represented by a color gradient, with different hues corresponding to different latency intensities measured in milliseconds (ms).
+The visualization effectively shows how LLM inference latency varies at different positions along the circular trajectory.